pgguru/conduit-connector-bigquery/README.md

 ### Testing
 Run `make test` to run all the unit tests.
 To run the test cases update - `serviceAccount` and `projectID` in `google_source->source_intergration_test.go`

-[comment]: <> (there is no docker compose in the project) The Docker compose file at `test/docker-compose.yml` can be used to run the required resource locally.

 ### Known Issues & Limitations
 * Current implementation handles snapshot and incremental data.